 Directions: Eligible MCAS students may apply to the Secondary Education Minor.
-Students should complete this application no later than the end of the sophomore year and submit it to Campion Hall 104 or to (sehdungrd@bc.edu).
+Students should complete this application no later than the end of the sophomore year and submit it to Campion Hall 104 or to (lsehdungrd@bc.edu).
+Students will be contacted to schedule an appointment.

-Date of Applicatio n Expected Date of Graduation Name Eagle # ral Address Email Address Cell Phone study abroad?
-Which YES NO n participating in a field YES NO How many semester s do you plan to comp olete the foreign langu age core requiremen nt?
+Date of Application Expected Dat e of Graduation Name Eagle # BC/Local Address Email Address Cell Phone MCAS Major(s) Have you dec lared it?
+YES NO Are you planning to study abroad?
+Which semester(s)?
+YES NO Are you interested in participating in a field experience abroad?
+YES NO How many semesters do you plan to complete the foreign la nguage requirement?
 Are you an athlete?
+Sport: Semester: Are you involved in campus and/or off campus activities?
+Pl lease specify below:

+Action Taken

+Date:\\\\\

-Sport: Semester: Are you involved in campus and/or off ca impus activities?
-Fleas e specify below: Action Taken Date: { } Admit { } G.P.A. { } Assessment t of Basic Skills (entra nce essay, course gr ades, etc.) { } Reject Academic r G.P.A. too low Academic record contains deficiencies Unable to complete required courses by graduation Signature of Associate Dean, Associate Director or Associate Director Date For further information. , please contact the Ly nch School Office of Undergraduate Pro grams, Campion Hall 104: Julia DeVoy, Asso ociate Dean (v vhitcavi@bc.edu) Maureen Raymon nd, Associate Direct tor (n naureen.raymond l@bc.edu) Jill Pickener, Associate Director (jill.pickener@bc.edu) 2.16.2023
+{ } Admit ( ) G.P.A.
+Assessment of Basic Skills (entrance essay, course grades, etc.) { } , { } G.P.A. too low Academic record contains deficiencies Unable to complete required courses by graduation

+Signature of Associate Dean or Associate Director

+Date

+For further information, please contact the Lynch School Office of Undergraduate Programs, Campion Hall 104, (lsehdungrd@bc.edu)

+Julia DeVoy, Associate Dean Maureen Raymond, Associate Director Jill Pickener, Associate Director (whitcavi@bc.edu) (maureen.raymond@bc.edu) (jill.pickener@bc.edu)